christajosephina/Project-week-6/README.md

 # Scraping
 I used Soma's class guidance to scrape the website of booking.com.
 It was quite a challenge to find the price and hotel names in the inspector, because it contained so much code.
+I found them eventually and created a df with price and hotel name, and imported this into a csv.

+I used Soma's autoscraping lesson to set up the automatic scraping through Github.

 # Analysis